Luke-Pitstick/gasPriceMessager/README.md

 `poetry install`

-than create a .env file with the follwing format
+than create a .env file with the following format

 ```
 ACCOUNT_SID = [twilio account sid]